YuxiaoLuo/AI_Intro/tutorial_ollama.md

 You can provide more details if you need a more specific and organized plan.

-## Step 5: Available commands in using the model
+## Step 5: Available commands in using the Model

 There are other commands available to use:
 - `/show info`: Show details for this model